Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

 Third compliance period

-The third compliance period began on January 1, 2018 and ended on December 31, 2020.
-During that period, an emitter operating an establishment not subject to the cap-and-trade system could request an opt-in for the establishment if it met the eligibility criteria in effect.
-These establishments were then added to the list of establishments subject to the cap-and-trade system.
+The third compliance period began on January 1st, 2018 and ended on December 31, 2020.
+During that period, an emitter operating an establishment not subject to the Cap-and-Trade System could request an opt-in for the establishment if it met the eligibility criteria in effect.
+These establishments were then added to the list of establishments subject to the Cap-and-Trade System.

-Emitters subject to the system during that compliance period had until November 1, 2021 to remit to the government the number of emission allowances corresponding to their declared and verified emissions for the years 2018, 2019 and 2020.
+Emitters subject to the system during that compliance period had until November 1st, 2021 to remit the emission allowances required for the years 2018, 2019 and 2020.
 For a third consecutive compliance period, 100% of reporting emitters surrendered the emission allowances needed to cover their emissions.

 See Report on the 2018-2020 Compliance Period of the Québec Cap-and-Trade System (Excel, 93 KB) - Updated December 1st, 2021